kritollm/cb-topromise-wrapper/README.md

-# retry-wrapper - Easily add retry logic to any function returning a Promise.
+# cb-topromise-wrapper - Easily add retry logic to any function returning a Promise.

 ## Reason